This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 ./bin/flink run ....

-The JobManager and TaskManagers can be started in various ways: directly on the machines as a standalone cluster, in containers, or managed by resource frameworks like YARN or Mesos.
+The JobManager and TaskManagers can be started in various ways: directly on the machines as a standalone cluster, in containers, or managed by resource frameworks like YARN.
 TaskManagers connect to JobManagers, announcing themselves as available, and are assigned work.

 The JobManager has a number of responsibilities related to coordinating the distributed execution of Flink Applications: it decides when to schedule the next task (or set of tasks), reacts to finished tasks or execution failures, coordinates checkpoints, and coordinates recovery on failures, among others.
 This process consists of three different components:

 The ResourceManager is responsible for resource de-/allocation and provisioning in a Flink cluster — it manages task slots, which are the unit of resource scheduling in a Flink cluster (see TaskManagers).
 Flink implements multiple ResourceManagers for different environments and resource providers such as YARN, Kubernetes and standalone deployments.
 In a standalone setup, the ResourceManager can only distribute the slots of available TaskManagers and cannot start new TaskManagers on its own.

 The Dispatcher provides a REST interface to submit Flink applications for execution and starts a new JobMaster for each submitted job.
 It also runs the Flink WebUI to provide information about job executions.

 A JobMaster is responsible for managing the execution of a single JobGraph.
 Multiple jobs can run simultaneously in a Flink cluster, each having its own JobMaster.

 There is always at least one JobManager.
 A high-availability setup might have multiple JobManagers, one of which is always the leader, and the others are standby (see High Availability (HA)).